manyducksco/chatter/README.md

 ...
 ```

-## Simple Echo App Example
+## Live Counter Example

-This example shows how to set up the `REPEAT` procedure on both the client and server.
-Both sides will take a message, wait one second, and send it back in an endless loop.
+This example shows how to set up a realtime counter.
+Clients can connect to the server and alter the counter's value.
+All connected users will see the number change in real time.

 ### 1. Define a Procedure